zCubed3/Manta-legacy/README.md

 ### Build instructions / requirements

+**Warning: If projects/engine_data isn't copied into the binary directory automatically, please do it manually since the engine will not function properly without it! (copy it and rename it to "data")**

-**Warning: MINGW / Cygwin support is not planned, build this with either at your own risk**
+**Warning: MinGW / Cygwin support is not planned, build this with either at your own risk**

 **Warning: Building for Windows is more tedious than building for Linux, I don't have any scripts set up to automate compilation so you're expected to do most of the work yourself, I may fix this in the future with a powershell script but I don't plan on it.**

 #### Compilation requirements

-1. CMake
+1. CMake (3.19 or higher)
 2. Compilers
     * (Windows / Linux) LLVM Clang
     * (Windows) MSVC aka Visual Studio